-This one-day course is designed for backcountry recreationalists and aspiring professionals to take at least every other year to build and maintain proficiency in avalanche rescue techniques and to keep up to date on best practices in rescue techniques and gear.
-This course is also a prerequisite for AIARE Level 2.
-New participants will learn the basics of companion rescue, while return participants will expand their skill set with advanced topics and realistic scenario practice to help improve their skills.
+This 1-day course focuses specifically on the scenario: an avalanche just happened, somebody was caught, Now What?!
+It focuses on searching with your avalanche beacon, probing and shoveling techniques, and improving your response time while managing people and scene safety.
+This course is a great stand-alone course, and it is a prerequisite for the AIARE Level 2.
+New participants will learn the basics of companion rescue, while returning participants will expand their skill set with advanced topics and realistic scenario practice to help improve their skills.

 Offered weekly January through April!
 The Crystal Mountain backcountry holds a collection of backcountry skiing gems that should not be missed.
 There are couloirs to ski, peaks and slopes with views hard to find, and hidden powder lines to discover.
 Come and discover it with us.
 Offered weekly January through April.